radapter/iTravel/README.md

 ## MongoDB
 ### Mongoose
-[Mongoose](http://mongoosejs.com/)is a elegant mongodb object modeling for node.js.
+[Mongoose](http://mongoosejs.com/) is a elegant mongodb object modeling for node.js.

 ### Express-Restify-Mongoose
 [express-restify-mongoose](https://github.com/florianholzapfel/express-restify-mongoose) is a node.js library provides mongoose database models with a REST interface.